zell29/engrabo-mnl2/README.md

   ```
     git clone https://github.com/monmongit/engrabo-mnl
   ```
-  you will get all the code inside that link
+  you will get all the code

+  after, create a folder config inside the backend, then inside of the folder create .env file and contanct me for the data of it

 - always need to do is go to EngraboMNL Directory, command this:

   ```
-    cd engrabo-mnl
+    cd engrabo-mnl //if nandito naman na kayo kahit wag na to

     cd other Directory depending on what you are doing
   ```